-- 1. On Form 2a, mark the extension jack assignments for the video stations and the remaining MLX telephones: - a.
-In the Jack Type column, make sure D is checked next to the logical ID for each digital extension jack. - b.
-In the Person, Location, or Function column, identify each video station or MLX telephone by the user's name, location, or function. - 2.
-Using the information from Form 2a, mark the digital extension adjuncts and video stations on Form 2b, System Numbering: Digital Adjuncts: - a.
-Do one of the following: - If the jack does not have an adjunct connected, write None in the Adjuncts column and skip to Step 3. - If an adjunct is connected to the MLX telephone, proceed to Step b. - b.
-If an adjunct is connected to the MLX telephone, enter the type of adjunct (such as MFM-SAA, MFM-T/R, ER1000, or 7500B) in the Adjuncts column. - c.
-If a digital data or video station will be connected to the jack, and the equipment supports 2B Data (such as a videoconferencing system using a BRI interface or a v.35 interface and an ISDN terminal adapter that supports 2B Data), check the box in the 2B column.
+- 1. On Form 2a, mark the extension jack assignments for the video stations and the remaining MLX telephones: - In the Jack Type column, make sure D is checked next to the logical ID for each digital extension jack. - In the Person, Location, or Function column, identify each video station or MLX telephone by the users name, location, or function. - If an extension port will be a CTI link, Write CTI Link in the Person, Location, or Function column, and Label column, and put a check mark in the CTI Link column.
+If this is a CTI link, skip to Step 3.
+The CTI Link port must be selected from ports 2, 3, 4, 6, 7, or 8 (the CTI Link port cannot be the potential operator port or the console programming port). - 2.
+Using the information from Form 2a, mark the digital extension adjuncts and video stations on Form 2b, System Numbering: Digital Adjuncts: - Do one of the following: - If the jack does not have an adjunct connected, write None in the Adjuncts column and skip to Step 3. - If an adjunct is connected to the MLX telephone, proceed to Step b. - If an adjunct is connected to the MLX telephone, enter the type of adjunct (such as MFM-SAA, MFM-T/R, ER1000, or 7500B) in the Adjuncts column. - If a digital data or video station will be connected to the jack, and the equipment supports 2B Data (such as a videoconferencing system using a BRI interface or a v.35 interface and an ISDN terminal adapter that supports 2B Data), check the box in the 2B column.